 Here’s how a savings account could be the right move for your finances.

 Who should open a savings account?

 If you are only using a checking account, your financial tool belt is missing a critical component — a savings account.

 With a savings account, you can clearly separate funds from your normal spending for a few good reasons.
 You might want to save for the down payment on your first home, tuck away funds for your dream vacation or build an emergency fund to help you tackle any financial hiccups that life throws your way.

 Without the clear designation of a savings account, it is all too easy for the money in your checking account to become an all-purpose fund where you spend more than you intended.
 But if the funds were safely stored in your savings account, you might think twice about delaying your other financial plans for any impulse buys, like a nice dinner or outfit.

 The best time to open a savings account is as soon as possible.

-“Everyone from children to seniors can open savings accounts, but they’re most effective when they’re started early,” says Jim Pendergast, senior vice president of AltLINE by The Southern Bank.
+“Everyone from children to seniors can open savings accounts, but they’re most effective when they’re started early,” says Jim Pendergast, senior vice president and general manager of AltLINE at The Southern Bank Co.

 Starting earlier gives you more time to increase your savings before you’ll need it.